How to Make an Adorable Chicken Cake-Video

 - Use a 2 1/2″ flower cookie cutter to cut out a small flower shape to use as the wattle.

-- Use a 4 1/2″ flower cookie cutter to cut out a larger flower shape to use as the comb.
+- Then, use a 4 1/2″ flower cookie cutter to cut out a larger flower shape to use as the comb.

 - Cut the larger flower in half.